appfair/App/docs/index.md

 Translators are invited to help translate the App Fair strings into their local language.
-We use the "Weblate" translation interface to enable translation contirbutions without needing any code or source control.
+We use the "Weblate" translation interface to enable translation contirbutions without needing to use source control management directly.

 Start contributing by going to:
 [hosted.weblate.org/projects/appfair/app-fair](https://hosted.weblate.org/projects/appfair/app-fair/#translations).